JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-spm-local-integration.md

 2. Remove the `cocoapods{ }` block from your `build.gradle(.kts)` files.
 3. Delete the `.podspec` and `Podfile` files.

-Then follow the steps descibed [here](https://www.jetbrains.com/help/kotlin-multiplatform-dev/multiplatform-integrate-in-existing-app.html#connect-the-framework-to-your-ios-project).
+4. To set up direct integration, follow the steps described in [this tutorial](multiplatform-integrate-in-existing-app.md#connect-the-framework-to-your-ios-project).

 ## Connect the framework to your project